 Start by soaking the chips.
 Dry wood ignites quickly, but wet wood will smolder and create smoke.
 Place 1 to 2 cups of wood chips and enough water to cover them in a container.
 Let the chips soak for at least 1 hour before grilling.
 Soaking the wood chips in apple juice, beer, or wine adds another layer of flavor.

+If you're smoking on a gas grill, you'll need some kind of pack to hold your wood chips (for a charcoal grill, you can put the wood chips or chunks directly on top of the coals).
 Drain the wood chips after soaking and place them in the center of a double-thick piece of heavy-duty foil.
-Tightly seal the edges of the foil.
-Using a fork or a skewer, poke numerous small holes in the top of the packet to allow for ventilation.
+Tightly seal the edges of the foil by folding them.
+Cut slits or small holes in the top layer of the foil to allow the smoke to escape.

 Preheat the grill and place the packet, pierced side up, on top of the heat source under the grill rack.
 With the grill lid closed, turn the heat to high until smoke begins to escape from under the lid (about 10 minutes).
 Use caution because the foil pack may ignite briefly at first.

 If you love smoking food on the grill and do it often, you may want to consider using a stainless-steel smoke box like this Cave Tools Smoker Box ($21.99, Amazon).
 It's placed on the burners of a gas grill under the rack.
 The hinged lid opens so you can add soaked drained wood chips, and the perforated top lets out smoke once the wood ignites.
 If smoking is your favorite way to cook outdoors, a reusable smoke box can be easier than creating a new foil packet every time.

 Yes, you can smoke food on your grill without special equipment.
 As long as you have wood chips and a drip pan, you can smoke food on a charcoal or gas grill.
 Here are the general steps you'll follow to turn your grill into a smoker: